playground-xyz/visions/README.md

 KnexWrapper is very much a QueryBuilder not a full ORM.
 It will not handle schema definitions or migrations, but instead allows you to manage your own database without writing repetitive boilerplate queries for basic selects and joins.
-There are a couple of interesting features that are not offereded in existing nodejs QueryBuilder libraries:
+There are a couple of interesting features that are not offered in existing nodejs QueryBuilder libraries:

 - Clean database view support
-- Model association population using proper DB joins.
+- Model association population using proper database joins (one database query per logical query)

-Support for database views are implemented overlaying a set of view names over the original table names, then using this "overlay" to generate and rename queries.
-Once the wrapper function is created, the high-level interface will substitute all uses of the original table name with the view.
+Support for database views are implemented by overlaying a set of view names over the original table names, then using this "overlay" to generate and rename queries.
+Once the wrapper function is created, the high-level interface will substitute all uses of the original table name with the overlayed view.
 This both simplifies the ease of use as well as protecting against bugs that use the wrong view in a query.

 Model associations are used to dynamically create common query patterns without the boilerplate.
 The high-level interface exposes basic options when querying a model, but the `KnexWrapper.getViewName()` method can be used